 The Cameo can run in two modes, direct connect via USB, or off of a SD card.
-The power cable needs to be connected in either case, but the usb cable only needs to be connected if you are going to use it directly against one of the shop PCs or your own computer.
+The power cable needs to be connected in either case, but the usb cable only needs to be connected if you are going to drive it directly with your own computer.
 A variety of materials can be run through the Cameo, some are loaded on their own, such as vinyl, and others, such as paper or cardstock require the self adhesive cutting mat.
 To use the cutting mat, remove the protective paper and press your material onto the adhesive, then load the cutting mat.
 There are both pens to draw with, and blades to cut with that are to be loaded into the carrier arm.
 Which you use will be up to your project, and the Studio software will provide the correct blade settings based on your material.
 For either, turn the lock to the left to open, insert the pen or blade, and turn the lock right to close.
 Do not overturn!
 Its simply tension with plastic, and very easy to turn past the stop.

 Studio is the software needed to generate a file to put on an SD card, or to drive the Cameo via USB.
 It is available for free at Silhouette Software.
 You can import existing graphics into the program and use the Trace feature to generate cut lines, or you can create art in software itself.
 There is also a link to their design store, where many predesigned files and elements can be purchased for a few dollars.
 From the software, you can run the Cameo via USB direct connect by choosing 'Send, or, if you want to run off an SD card, save your design as a .GSP file.